Sandblog Header

 Whatever you call them at your company, we want them fixed.
 Our gut reaction is – come hell or high water – to find a solution.
 However, there are times when there is no fix… You’re stuck with it.

+The challenge with the downturn/recession is that there is not a lot you can do as an individual business.
 For example, your business may be experiencing a challenge with the current “economic condition” in the United States.
-The challenge with the downturn/recession is that as an individual business there is not a lot you can do.
 You have to deal with it and wait it out.

-Another time when we face challenges beyond our power, is when doing SWOT analysis.
+Another time when we face challenges beyond our power is when doing a SWOT analysis.
 You can manage the Strengths, and Weaknesses and you can exploit the Opportunities.
 However, the Threats are out of your control… you’re stuck with their reality.

 So, what can you do?